mit-ll-ai-technology/maite/docs/source/explanation.rst

 Explanation
 ===========

-Articles and posts about topics relevant -- directly or indirectly -- to maite.
+Articles and posts about topics relevant -- directly or indirectly -- to MAITE.

 .. toctree::
    :maxdepth: 1